• Skip to primary navigation

 closeup white bean soup in bowl

-Store-Store this white bean soup in fridge in an airtight container for up to 4 days.
+Store-Store this cannellini bean soup in fridge in an airtight container for up to 4 days.
 Or freeze in 2 serving-size bags for up to two months.

 Reheat- If frozen, thaw in the fridge overnight.
 Reheat on the stove or in the microwave.